Art deco kitchens and bathrooms are likely to have been renovated to incorporate modern appliances and services.

 The laundry was located at the rear of the house and typically accessed from the rear porch.
 As with the bungalow layout, the kitchen, bathroom and laundry were generally located close to each other to make the plumbing easier.

 Although washing machines were starting to become widely available during the 1930s, copper boilers appear to have been more commonly used during this time.
-By this time, and were more likely to be gas-fired rather than coal-fired.
+By this stage they were more likely to be gas-fired than coal-fired.

 Plumbing and drainage